njm94/innate-behaviors/README.md

 	The data used in the analysis can be found here: https://osf.io/fa2ut/

-	This analysis uses some of the code provided by the Churchland lab here: https://github.com/musall/ridgeModel
+	This analysis uses code provided by the Churchland lab here: https://github.com/musall/ridgeModel

 3. Recommended citation for this dataset: